ndronos/c-nomorph/Adamson-2011/README.md

 of early versions of the language on different hardware, and the development of wide-ranging libraries that don't always use like-minded idioms or patterns.
+As decades have rolled on, a motley collection of C code has been developed by programmers around the world and across the decades,

 (Adamson, 2011)